Frequently Asked Questions

 What are the costs of a hand transplant at SIU?

-All pre-transplant screening tests, the procedure itself, and post-operative care including rehabilitation and 3 months of medications are covered by the hand transplant program.
+All pre-transplant screening tests, the procedure itself, and post-operative care including rehabilitation and 3 months of medications are covered by the SIU Hand Transplant Program, Thanks to a grant from the Memorial Medical Center Foundation.
 It will be necessary for the patient’s health insurance provider to cover the costs of life-long medications and some aspects of follow-up care.

 What are the potential side-effects from hand transplantation?